Would you believe that some people thought from last week’s episode that I was saying not to cold call? However did you get that impression? 🙂

 But don’t take my word for it.
 Track your own results, for yourself.
 When you have the actual numbers, you’ll know exactly which approach works best for you.

 Maybe it’s cold calling.
-Maybe it’s something else.
+Perhaps it’s something else.
 Either way, the answer will no longer be just an opinion.
 It will be a scientific result.

 You will have identified the first contact approach that works best for you… until you find something better.